nbeaver/wanted-metadata-for-shell-commands/README.markdown

 I'm looking for a way to find shell commands more easily by giving them metadata.

+Update: I started a project to realize this here: https://github.com/nbeaver/cmd-oysters

 ## Motivation ##

 There are plenty of projects that try to make remembering and using shell commands easier: